shivam8112005/Scalla/README.md

 # Scalla

 ## Overview
-Welcome to my responsive frontend website!
+Welcome to my responsive frontend Company's Portfolio website!
 This project highlights my proficiency in HTML, CSS, and Bootstrap, featuring a clean and modern user interface.
 The site is designed to provide a seamless experience across various devices, ensuring accessibility and usability for all users.

 ## Features
 Fully Responsive Design: The layout adapts smoothly to different screen sizes, from desktops to mobile devices.